 Surrounded by a precious belt of farmlands and wooded ridges, Buninyong treasures the beauty of its natural environment and the picturesque gold-era buildings and gardens which give it an old-world tranquillity and charm.
 At the same time, its contemporary cafés, shops, markets, festivals and amenities all contribute to a spirited community life in the peace and beauty of the countryside.

-Download the first edition of the Buninyong News for this year
+Download the latest edition of the Buninyong News

 Material for each edition of the Buni News must be submitted to the editors by the first Friday of the month.
 Email: email@example.com

 If you would like to be added to a mailing list so you can be notified when the latest edition of the Buni News has been loaded, contact the editors at: firstname.lastname@example.org

 Threat to Buninyong's character and our quality of life

 Many residents were shocked to find that the minimum size for house lots in Buninyong had suddenly been reduced from 800 square metres to only 300 square metres.
 What does this mean?
 Our pretty rural village is in danger of being transformed into an over-crowded suburb with houses jammed next to each other and no space for gardens, as is already happening in many newly developed areas of Ballarat.

 How could this happen?
 Applying the State's new residential zone classifications, the Victorian Planning Minister, Matthew Guy, has classified our village as "General Residential Zone" (the new default classification which sets a minimum lot size of 300 square metres), over-ruling the Council's recommended classification of Buninyong as "Neighbourhood Residential Zone" (which recognises and protects existing neighbourhood character and environmental or landscape significance by requiring minimum lot sizes of 800 square metres).